sy-md/setup_config/README.md

-# setup_config
+# first setups for terminal

-first setups for terminal
+* navigate to the your home directory --> /home/__/Athena

-navigate to the your home directory --> /home/__/Athena
+* test for apt and download python

-1.) install wsl
+1.) install wsl >> wsl
 2.) passwd / reseach about user names
 3.) hushlogin
 4.) login
-5.) install yoour athena
+5.) install your athena

 >> wsl
 >> touch ~/.hushlogin